irregularchat/template-instructional-design/Development-Training_Name/1-Analysis/Analysis_Instructions.md

 # Goal/Topic Analysis-(as required)

-Complete Goal Analysis based on problem statement and needs analysis to write your SCOPE and OUTCOME statements.
+Complete Goal Analysis based on the problem statement and needs analysis to write your SCOPE and OUTCOME statements.
 Complete a Topic Analysis to identify topical areas (i.e., Major/Minor Topics) to be covered by training arranged in a hierarchy.

 # Task Analysis / Total Tasks Inventory (TTI)

 Create a total task inventory (TTI) (5 tasks).
-Ensure task titles are written according to business rules, using action verbs aligned with learning domain and level per TP 350-70-1 Appendix E.
+Ensure task titles are written according to business rules, using action verbs aligned with the learning domain and level per TP 350-70-1 Appendix E.

 # Difficulty-Importance-Frequency (DIF):